Terraform Provider Bridging

 The Architecture of Terraform-to-Python Translation

 The foundational synthesis pipeline documented in CDKTF Workflows & Terraform Synthesis ensures deterministic schema resolution.
 Translation occurs during the pre-flight synthesis phase.
 Generated Python artifacts map directly to Terraform resource graphs.
+Once you bridge more than one provider — or the same provider across multiple regions or accounts — see Using Multiple Terraform Providers in One CDKTF Stack for provider aliasing and resource routing.

 When to Use CDKTF vs. Pulumi for Provider Integration